OpenShell

 Purpose-built isolation for autonomous agents.

-Unlike generic containers, the OpenShell sandbox is designed for agents that modify their own environment.
-It handles skill verification and network isolation, providing a "break-safe" environment where agents can experiment without touching the host.
-Live Policy Updates: Grant developer approvals in real-time.
-Full Audit Trail: Every 'allow' and 'deny' decision is logged for forensic-level oversight.
+OpenShell creates individual, isolated sandboxes for each agent and sub-agent designed for AI that modifies its own environment.
+They handle skill verification and network isolation, providing a "break-safe" environment where agents can experiment without touching the host.
+OpenShell handles live policy updates to grant developer approvals in real-time and keeps the full audit trail, so every 'allow' and 'deny' decision is logged for forensic-level oversight.

 2. Granular Policy Engine